Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Added `inverse` `button` style to the list of `button` styles.
 - Removed the `custom` `button` demo that was still lingering in the current flavor.
 - Updated colors and stuff for `button` color variants.
 They should be consistent now.

+## 20161206

+- Tweaks to the `checkbox` and `radio` components.
+Added a lot of customization and recalculated their values from the ground up.
+This should fix problems with displaying them on different screens.